emberjs/data/TRANSITION.md

 ### Embedded Records

-Explicit support for embedded records is gone for now.
+Explicit support for embedded records has been moved into a mixin within the activemodel-adapter package.

-You can handle embedded records yourself by implementing `extractSingle` and reorganizing the payload.
+You can handle embedded records yourself by implementing `extractSingle` and reorganizing the payload, or using the DS.EmbeddedRecordsMixin

 Consider this payload: